yeah, okay, so i don’t like prestige games, and i think i get why

 These publications are hiring people who fit the culture, they’re hiring based on common ground.
 The money to run these sites and the people who get hired to run them are people who have a lot of very similar tastes and backgrounds.

-The end result is that “what’s important” is dominated by a specific group of people I genuinely love and respect because they don’t intentionally hire people who have wildly different interests in video games.
+The end result is that “what’s important” is dominated by a specific group of people (who I genuinely love and respect despite this) because they don’t intentionally hire people who have wildly different interests in video games.

 When “what’s important” gets dominated by one perspective, “what’s important” starts getting taught in schools, it starts being interpreted as The Only Way To Be, it becomes the default.